thindil/steamsky/bin/doc/MODDING.md

   file in *data* directory or in modification file (better option) add tag `ship` with attribute `index` which value will be the index of selected ship and attribute `action`.
 Then, if you modify an existing ship, add changed values.
+* The maximum length of the ship's description is 512 characters.

 ### Ship data structure
 * Each ship is between `ship` tags.